 Inequality—all humans are created equal and should be treated as such, yet the globe is replete with examples of current and growing inequality at all levels, and an attempt by some to maintain that inequality.
 We should all have the right to autonomy, freedom, personal privacy, and equal opportunity, and in a democracy, we, the people, have an equal say in how our nation is governed.
 Ensuring that equality requires constant vigilance.
-We will monitor and assist efforts to prepare our communities to handle the impacts of climate and environmental change, ensure science, technology and innovations serve our common human needs, and that inequality is manifestly reduced in all societies, beginning with our own.
+We will monitor and assist efforts to prepare our communities to handle the impacts of climate and environmental change, ensure science, technology, and innovations serve our common human needs, and that inequality is manifestly reduced in all societies, beginning with our own.

 Best Practices—In our endeavors, we should all be aware that there are activities occurring around us every day that are done so well that they make us wonder, and sharing that wonder should be everyone’s business.
-These may be simple, or funny, or inspiring, or beautiful, or entertaining, but often, even if complicated, they can be helpful and/or applicable.
+These may be simple, funny, inspiring, beautiful, or entertaining, but often, even if complicated, they can be helpful and/or applicable.
 We need to let others know about what we know that might be of communal benefit, and ask them to share what they know of the same type—we may see something they are missing or might have already solved what ails them, and vice versa; or better yet, by combining what we both see and know we might build something altogether new that solves both of our current or future problems, or someone else’s.
 Respectful of others’ ownership rights, contributions, and views, we shall endeavor to make all aware of the things others have done well and that may be of benefit to us here at home.

 These wonders come in many forms, they can be good people, those who move us forward by working to help others, instructing, inventing, entertaining, volunteering, or leading; those who have great ideas, or make great efforts on behalf of others, or bring to market life-changing products at all levels of existence; or good communication vehicles, such as a book or website, which enhance our lives by opening our minds (informing, entertaining us or by being portals to an alternate existence we might want to strive for), or linking us with others who can be our models, partners or inspirations; or they can be good locations, communities whose inhabitants have taken their own citizenry’s wellbeing to heart and to account, and proceeded proactively.
 We will keep our eye out for these and share their essence with our readers.

-This site will focus on some aspect of, or the interplay between or among, those listed wonders, issues, and infrastructures, and provide a free, weekly, actionable blog post and accompanying content, and for members and subscribers we will have expanded and/or more in-depth content and occasionally, graphics, photos, videos, online classes or lectures, interviews, reviews, and a list of links and resources for further information.
+This site will focus on some aspect of, or the interplay between or among, those listed wonders, issues, and infrastructures, and provide a free, weekly, actionable blog post and accompanying content, and for members and subscribers, we will have expanded and/or more in-depth content and occasionally, graphics, photos, videos, online classes or lectures, interviews, reviews, and a list of links and resources for further information.
 Site guests will make periodic appearances as contributors or interviewees.

 Each year Subscribers and Members will vote for their favorite wonder(s) and the winner(s) will receive the Ani Grant Award(s).
 Three times a year (Fall, Winter, and Spring) we will hold an Ani Forum, a gathering of members, so they can let us know how we can improve, what they want to see us cover, and how to enhance our website’s positive impact.